rafael-santiago/kryptos/doc/MANUAL.md

 **Abstract**: This library was designed to be used in user mode applications and also in kernel mode.
 The following sections will guide the readers through the main aspects of how to use ``kryptos`` in their own stuff.
-This documentation considers that the readers have at least a minimal formal knowledge of cryptology.
+This documentation considers that the readers have at least a minimal formal knowledge of modern cryptography.

 ## Link101